DataCurationNetwork/data-primers/Shapefiles Primer/primer_template.md

 Where does the raw data come from, and how does it end up in this form?

 Data digitized from georeferenced images should cite the underlying georeferenced source.
 In addtion, the software and hardware used to produce and/or work with this data should be described.
+See [Preserving Geospatial Data](http://doi.org/10.7207/twr23-01), page 5.
 If ArcGIS was used, the version should be indicated.

-What aspects of the visualization are important (e.g., scale, boundary lines, resolution, color)?
+What aspects of the visualization are important (e.g., scale, boundary lines, buildings, topgraphy, resolution, color)?

 What dates do the non-geospatial data cover (e.g., historic land use designations, historical railroad stations)?